equinor/neqsim/README.md

 NeqSim
 NeqSim is an abbreviation for Non-equilibrium Simulator.
 It is a tool for thermodynamic and fluid-mechanic simulations.
 NeqSim enables simulation of the most common unit operations you find in the petroleum industry.
 The basis for NeqSim is a library of fundamental mathematical models related to phase behavior and physical properties of oil and gas.
-NeqSim is easilly extended with new methods.
+NeqSim is easilly extended with new method.

+#Getting Started
+See the [NeqSim Java Wiki](https://github.com/equinor/neqsimsource/wiki) for learning how to start using the NeqSim API.
+NeqSim can be built using the Maven build system (https://maven.apache.org/).
+All NeqSim build dependencies are given in the pom.xml file.

 NeqSim is built upon six base modules:
 1. Thermodynamic Routines
 2. Physical Properties Routines